The Dispute Resolution Review: Denmark

 Disputes are generally settled by the Danish courts.
 Although the courts remain the standard forum in relation to commercial disputes, arbitration is regularly used.
 Further, as part of the general reform of the Danish courts, the courts offer mediation.

-The Danish Arbitration Act is based on the UNCITRAL Model Law of 1985, and applies to national and international arbitration proceedings taking place in Denmark.29
+The Danish Arbitration Act is based on the UNCITRAL Model Law of 1985, and applies to national and international arbitration proceedings taking place in Denmark.31

 The overriding principle of the Arbitration Act is party autonomy.
 The control of the dispute lies with the parties, and they may to a large extent agree on how the arbitration is conducted.
 Consequently, the majority of the rules are non-mandatory.

-In 2008, rules on court-based mediation were introduced in the Administration of Justice Act.35 The parties to a civil dispute are, as a matter of routine, given the option to attempt mediation within the court system before starting litigation proceedings.
+In 2008, rules on court-based mediation were introduced in the Administration of Justice Act.37 The parties to a civil dispute are, as a matter of routine, given the option to attempt mediation within the court system before starting litigation proceedings.
 The court-based mediation scheme in Denmark is voluntary where both parties have to agree to mediation.
-The mediator is appointed by the court and is normally a judge or attorney with special training in mediation.
+The mediator is appointed by the court and is normally a judge or lawyer with specialist training in mediation.

 Mediation is popular as an alternative dispute resolution (ADR) method.
 It is prevalent in family-related and probate matters, such as divorce, paternity, child support and child custody.
 In addition, in relation to large commercial matters, it is common to have a multi-tier clause referring a matter to mediation before the case goes to arbitration.